Child and adolescent mental health service (CAMHS) referrals

 Within Brighter Futures, clinical psychologists are embedded within Ealing children’s social care teams alongside social work colleagues.
 The service offers a primarily consultation, training and indirect offer to social care workers, and some limited direct work to children, families, parents and carers who are open to the social care teams below:

-• Multi-agency support teams (MAST) are responsible for assessments and for all children on child-n-need and child protection plans.
+- Multi-agency support teams (MAST) are responsible for assessments and for all children on child-in-need and child protection plans.
 There are four teams based in Acton, Central, Greenford and MAST adolescent (for more high-risk/edge of care teenagers).
 There is one clinical psychologist based in each of the 4 broad teams.

 If you would like to make a referral, please note that only children and families open to the above teams are eligible to receive a service from Brighter Futures and referrals come directly through the social work teams.
 If you would like to discuss a child or young person you believe is open to one of the social care teams please email BFClinicalPsychology@ealing.gov.uk